Worklytics/psoxy/docs/deployment-migration.md

   - **API Client Secrets**, if generated outside of Terraform.
 If you destroy/lose these values, you'll need to contact the data source administrator to obtain new versions.

-## Account/Project/Host Provider Migration

-Use cases:
-  - move from a `dev` account to a `prod` account
-  - move from a "shared" account to a "dedicated" account
-  - move from AWS --> GCP, and vice versa

-First, make a list of everything you want to preserve (and migrate), rather than re-create.
+Prior to beginning your migration, you should make a list of what existing infrastructure and/or configuration values you intend to preserve.

+## Migration Plan

 ### Phase 1 : Create New Environment
-  1. Create a new Terraform configuration from scratch; run `terraform init` there (if you begin with one of our examples, our `init` script does this)
+  1. Create a new Terraform configuration from scratch; run `terraform init` there (if you begin with one of our examples, our `init` script does this).
+Use the `terraform.tfvars` of your existing configuration as a guide for what variables to set.
   2. Run a provisional `terraform plan` and review.
   3. Find the resources in the plan that correspond to the infrastructure you intend to preserve
   4. For infrastructure that is not actually moving across accounts/projects/providers (likely data